 We think portrait tanks – those that are taller then they are wide – look especially good, and a combination of a curved glass front and LED lighting can really show off the beauty of your fish to their absolute best.

 Otherwise, the requirements remain the same as for larger tanks.
 You will need to heat and filter them, populate them with just enough fish, never too many, and of course, feed those fish.
 Then there’s a small amount of maintenance, such as cleaning, changing water and filter cartridges.
 Fulfil these simple requirements, and a small fish tank can repay its setup costs many times over in terms of satisfaction and enjoyment.
+When you think you're ready to invest in a bigger tank, check out our guide to the best fish tank overall.

 1. MarineLand 5 Gallon Portrait Glass LED Aquarium Kit: Best overall small fish tank